 The Wonka is a genius nut who should, by all logic, be fired.
 That's never going to happen — The Wonka runs the show.

-This character makes perfect sense to himself (and it is usually male, although female examples do exist), but utterly confuses those around him and leave them wondering whether or not he really is all there.
+This character makes perfect sense to himself (and it is usually male, although female examples do exist), but utterly confuses those around him and leaves them wondering whether or not he really is all there.
 The Na´ve Newcomer will think he's genuinely nuts until he does something amazing that proves he's merely using a different brand of logic.
 Long term employees will either groan at the craziness, become like him, or be so desensitized they'll regard it as mundane and pay no attention.

 These sort of characters are usually Freakish Loners, but if they do have friends, they will be close ones.
 Genius qualities do not a Wonka make, but they must show some sort of prowess in at least one area in order to confirm that they are in fact not mad, but merely "differently sane".
 Other common traits include irreverence, lack of social skill or any sense of danger and doing bizarre things that, nevertheless, make perfect sense if you take a step back and think outside the box, because that's where Wonkas live.
 From a psychological standpoint, The Wonka perfectly characterizes the schizotypal personality.